JustOtherAIGuy/discord-chat-bot/README.md

 ## Features
 - Deployed using Modal for serverless execution.
-- Connects to Discord using the Discord API via webhooks.
+- Connects to Discord using the Discord Gateway API to listen for messages.
 - Loads a workshop transcript from a `.vtt` file for context, storing embeddings in ChromaDB.
 - Uses OpenAI's GPT model (via `vector_emb.py`) to answer user questions based on the transcript context.
-- Responds to Discord slash commands (`/api`).
+- Responds to mentions (@bot) and messages containing "bot".
+- Creates threads for each question to keep conversations organized.
-- Collects user feedback on responses using interactive buttons (👍/👎).
+- Collects user feedback on responses via text replies in threads.
 - Logs all interactions in a SQLite database stored in a persistent Modal Volume.
 - Supports a web interface for monitoring bot interactions using Datasette (requires separate setup, see `deploy_datasette.py`).
 - Includes an evaluation system (`src/eval.py`) to test bot responses against predefined questions.